- Stroke symptoms:

 Listed below are some combinations of symptoms associated with Stroke symptoms, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 The most effective stroke treatment plan uses a multifaceted approach.
 This includes preventive care aimed at minimizing the risk factors for having a stroke or a recurrent stroke.
-Preventive measures include regular medical care to monitor and address such risk factors as high cholesterol, obesity, smoking, diabetes, hypertension and excessive alcohol ...Stroke symptoms Treatments
+Preventive measures include regular medical care to monitor and address such risk factors as high cholesterol, obesity, smoking, diabetes, hypertension and excessive ...Stroke symptoms Treatments

 Some of the possible treatments listed in sources for treatment of Stroke symptoms may include: